15 Crawlability Problems & How to Fix Them

 TABLE OF CONTENTS

-Wondering why some of your pages don’t show up in Google’s search results?
+Ever wonder why some of your pages don't appear in Google's search results?

-In this guide, we’ll cover what crawlability problems are, how they affect SEO, and how to fix them.
+In this guide, we'll explain what crawlability problems are, how they affect SEO, and how to fix them.

 What Are Crawlability Problems?

-Crawlability problems are issues that prevent search engines from accessing your website’s pages.
+Crawlability problems prevent search engines from accessing your website's pages.

-Search engines like Google use automated bots to read and analyze your pages—this is called crawling.
+Search engines like Google use automated bots to read and analyze your pages.
+This process is called crawling.

 infographic by Semrush illustrating a website and search engine bot

-But these bots may encounter obstacles that hinder their ability to properly access your pages if there are crawlability problems.
+If crawlability problems exist, these bots may encounter obstacles that hinder their ability to access your pages properly.

 Common crawlability problems include: